benjipeng/PydanticAI-Agents/pydantic-guide-101.md

 This guide explores Pydantic - a data validation library that's fundamental to both FastAPI and PydanticAI frameworks.
 We'll examine key concepts, compare versions 1.x and 2.x, and understand the technical reasoning behind API changes.

+> **Note**: This guide primarily focuses on Pydantic 2.x, which is recommended for all new projects including PydanticAI.
+Version-specific differences are noted throughout.

 ## Prerequisites for Using PydanticAI

 While you don't need to master Pydantic before using PydanticAI, having basic familiarity is beneficial: